danielwagener/docs/addons/intercom/ConversationLinking.md

 * issue commented

 Which of these notifications should be posted and when conversations are re-opened is fully configurable.
-See the [here](ConversationLinkingConfiguration.md) on how to tweak it.
+[See here](ConversationLinkingConfiguration.md) on how to tweak it.

 ### Link Intercom Conversation to Jira Issue